 Retail Administration certiﬁcate program students complete their education with 100 hours of practicum experience at a partner institution.
 To participate in the practicum, students must satisfy the following prerequisites.

 To successfully graduate from the Retail Administration certificate program, students must:

 The Retail Administration certificate program at Heritage College is an approved Vocational Program licensed by Alberta Advanced Education.

-This is only an outline of our Medical Office Assistant and Unit Clerk program.
+This is only an outline of our Retail Store Administration program.
 For more information about our curriculum, please contact our admissions advisers.

 This module looks at the retail sector and how it has changed through the integration of technology, different shopping mediums and changes in stakeholder and customer engagement.
 This course examines where retail is now, and where it is going.
 It examines the role of the supervisor in the retail sector, and the qualities, skills and competencies required to be effective in this role.